Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 A non-peer-reviewed study assessed the serum neutralizing activity using a pseudovirus-based neutralization assay in 292 healthcare workers who had administered a third homologous boosting vaccination 8 to 9 months after completion of the priming two-dose inactivated vaccination to investigate whether the newly identified Omicron variant could escape serum antibody neutralization elicited by the booster vaccination.
 The third booster dose with BBIBP-CorV led to a significant rebound in neutralizing immune response against SARS-CoV-2.
 The neutralization GMT on day 28 after the third booster dose was 6.1 times higher than the GMT on day 28 after the second dose.
 The Omicron variant did cause significantly lower neutralization sensitivity than the wild-type strain of the booster-elicited serum, with about a 20.1-fold reduction.

-On January 5, 2022, the SCMP reported an assessment from World Health Organization incident manager Abdi Mahamud found Sinopharm Covid-19 vaccine offers protection against severe illness, hospitalization, and death from the Omicron variant despite declines in protective antibodies.
+On January 5, 2022, the SCMP reported an assessment from World Health Organization incident manager Abdi Mahamud, which found Sinopharm Covid-19 vaccine offers protection against severe illness, hospitalization, and death from the Omicron variant despite declines in protective antibodies.

 Sinopharm Authorizations

-As of August 2022, the Sinopharm COVID-19 Vaccine is authorized/approved in about 90 countries and Listed by the WHO.
+The Sinopharm COVID-19 Vaccine is authorized/approved in about 90 countries and Listed by the WHO.
 In Thailand, the vaccine is known as COVILO.
-Separately, Sinopharm (Wuhan) Inactivated (Vero Cells) vaccine is approved, and the UK authorized it for international visitors, as did Australia.
+Separately, the Sinopharm (Wuhan) Inactivated (Vero Cells) vaccine is approved, and the UK authorized it for international visitors, as did Australia.
 In June 2021, a vaccination drive resumed in parts of Bangladesh with the China-donated Sinopharm vaccines.

 Sinopharm Recombinant Protein Vaccine (NVSI-06-07)

-Sinopharm's recombinant protein COVID-19 vaccine was developed by the scientific research team of the CNBG of Sinopharm Group.
+The scientific research team of the CNBG of Sinopharm Group developed Sinopharm's recombinant protein COVID-19 vaccine.
 On April 27, 2022, Sinopharm's second-generation recombinant protein new crown vaccine of Sinopharm Group obtained the clinical trial approval document issued by the State Drug Administration.
 Pre-clinical effectiveness studies and preliminary human trials have shown that the second-generation vaccine has broad-spectrum protection against various variant strains and is currently the only second-generation vaccine approved for emergency use.
-It uses structural biology and computational biology to independently design, develop, and uses genetic engineering technology to construct engineered cell lines and recombinant expression Antigen protein, clear target, and strong pertinence.
+It uses structural biology and computational biology to design, develop, and use genetic engineering technology independently to construct engineered cell lines and recombinant expression Antigen protein, clear target, and strong pertinence.
 After immunization, it can induce the body to produce targeted neutralizing antibodies, thereby blocking the combination of the virus and the recipient cells and exerting a protective effect.

-Media reported on April 3, 2022, that human clinical trials had been approved to proceed.
+Media reported on April 3, 2022, that human clinical trials had been approved.

 Sinopharm History